• Best Kuta Hotel: AlamKulkul

 Traditionally-designed and mid-priced in perfect garden setting.
 Close enough to Monkey Forest that some of the pesky macaques occasionally visit, this cluster of only 10 bungalows is perched along the edge of a ravine, with a creek 100m below.
 Meaning ‘lovely nature’ in Indonesian, this charming hotel feels wonderfully isolated with only the sounds of trickling fountains and grateful birds.
 But it is located in the woodcarving village of Nyuhkuning (an extension of Ubud), with plenty of delightful shops and cafés.
 Each bungalow is bright, airy and individually designed in a traditional way.
 They feature enchanting Balinese-style furniture, a huge bathroom and many openable windows offering jungle views and valley breezes – but no ‘distractions’ like telephones and TVs.
 (Also, the cheaper one have fans, but this is often all that’s necessary in Ubud’s cooler climes.)
 The cobbled-stone path meanders down past ancient banyan trees to the pool overlooking the ravine.
 Review of Alam Indah.

 Roomy, tranquil, central with rice-field views.
-New renovations in 2016, this deceptively large boutique hotel offers spacious rooms with some charming Balinese décor.
+Recently renovated, this deceptively large boutique hotel offers spacious rooms with some charming Balinese décor.
 The newer and larger rooms in a block further from the busy road feature a free-standing bath, elongated desk and plentiful luggage space.
 The appealing bamboo-lined verandas/balconies of all rooms overlook the sparse gardens or pools, and are easily wide enough for a table and chairs.
 The two lagoon-shaped pools are shady and peaceful.
 Remarkably, some rooms genuinely face rice-fields, yet the main entrance is so central: at the junction of Monkey Forest Road and Hanoman Street, with its array of classier shops and cafés.
+Review of Alaya Resort Ubud.